moh3a/sacomi-sav/README.md

 ### Todo

-- create the all the models details (clients, entries, products, orders, deliveries, prestations, transactions, jobs)
+- create the all the models details (entries, deliveries, prestations, transactions, jobs)

 ### Prerequisites